Leadership Team

 Assistant Chief Hank Turner started his law enforcement career in 1992 as a deputy with the San Diego Sheriff’s Department (SDSD), where he rose to the rank of Commander.
 During his 30 years with the SDSD, he worked in a variety of assignments.
 He was a training officer, a detective, supervised the Sheriff’s Child Abuse Unit, supervised the San Diego Integrated Narcotics Task Force, and served as the department’s watch commander at the Communication Center, among many other assignments.

-Assistant Chief Turner began working at the San Diego State University Police Department (UPD) as a captain in May 2022, overseeing the day-to-day operations of the police department’s patrol, investigations, special events, and operational support units.
-In December 2023, he was appointed Assistant Chief of Police.
+Assistant Chief Turner began working at the San Diego State University Police Department (UPD) as a captain in May 2022 and became the Assistant Chief in January 2023.
+Assistant Chief Turner oversees the day-to-day operations of the police department’s patrol, investigations, special events, and operational support units.

 As a firm believer in community policing, he enjoys working with community stakeholders to create a safe environment for everyone.
 He is an advocate for community service and has volunteered with various groups throughout his career.